ddelong/ddelong.github.io/_posts/2004-09-28-get-yo-google-cache.md

 categories:
   - Site News
 ---
-Thanks to Python and Google supplied SOAP API&#8217;s, you can now access the Google cache for any site [here](/cgi-bin/googlecache.py).
-I&#8217;m only allowed a thousand access per day, so if this gets popular, it may stop working later in the day.
+Thanks to Python and Google supplied SOAP API's, you can now access the Google cache for any site [here](/cgi-bin/googlecache.py).
+I'm only allowed a thousand access per day, so if this gets popular, it may stop working later in the day.

 Enjoy!